 CARNIVAL OF SOULS AND END OF AN ERA

-REVENGE was great and you managed kind of revitalize the whole band but it seemed not be enough because the reunion with original band was about to come within few years later.
-How much grunge and overall major changes in music business at that time did effect for the reunion decision, you know?
+REVENGE was great and you managed kind of revitalize the whole band but it seemed not to be enough because the reunion with the original band was about to come within a few years later.
+How much grunge and overall significant changes in the music business at that time did effect for the reunion decision, you know?

-Although there was reunion was already in the works you still continued to work as band for the next KISS album CARNIVAL OF SOULS.
-That must have been a very strange time for you and Eric?
+Although there was a reunion was already in the works you continued to work as a band for the next KISS album CARNIVAL OF SOULS.
+That must have been a bizarre time for you and Eric?